alan-derua/jic/README.md

 The tool analyzes produced `.class` files after compilation by finding all used types in a `.class` and builds a reverse dependency map `class -> dependents`.

-The tools keeps track of Java files and classes produces by each file.
+The tool keeps track of Java files and classes produces by each file.
 When a Java file is changed, all class files produced by that file and their dependents are marked for recompilation.

+The tool analyzes provided classpath before and after compilation and marks dependent source classes for recompilation if the classpath has changed.

 ## Known limitations